 If you decide to be at home, a safe at-home detox must begin with a doctor’s blessing.
 You must consult with an addiction specialist first who can be your guide through the rigorous process.

 A specialist offers a thorough assessment of your status and warns you of potential risks associated with detoxing from opiates at home.
-They will ask specific questions relating to your drug history, such as:

 For the detox to be effective, you need to answer the questions honestly and to the best of your knowledge.
 By not doing this, you are only hurting your chances of getting sober.
 The answers will decide your level of care and be the guide toward success.